kstenerud/bo/README.md

 The input specifier command consists of 3 parts:

   * Type: How to interpret incoming data (integer, float, decimal, binary, etc)
-  * Data Width: What width of the numeric type to use in bytes (1, 2, 4, 8, 16)
+  * Data Width: The width of each datum in bytes (1, 2, 4, 8, 16)
   * Endianness: What endianness to use when storing data (little or big endian)